sjbeli/sjbeli.github.io/README.md

 ### Neither Do I

-#### I'm Done
+#### I'm So Done With Web Development For Now

+The way things are - and always have been - is just _stupid_.

+And maybe we all should be done with this time consuming 💩 show that runs the 'world.'

-Maybe one day - soon, ALL web browser 'players' will meet up to discuss the implementation of - the _SAME_ f\*\*king rules across the board!
+Unless perhaps, one day soon, web browser geniuses could meet to discuss successfull implementation of say - the _SAME_ f\*\*king rules across the board for all?!

-Is this naive, impossible thinking on my part? 🦉
+Naively impossible thinking on my part - I know - that must be so hard to do 🦉

-The way things are - and always have been - is _stupid_.
-No, wait - it's far worse.
-It's a new level of blind, intelligently-arrogant, butt-f\*\*kingly-stupid.

 Furthermore - this thing of humans NEVER having any time?
-That's simply a part of our great, civilized, 'intelligent' human design-doing.
-We did this to ourselves and continue to do so.
-Partly because browsers still suck.
-And the general quality of - most things, just isn't a priority anymore.
-Everything is going nowhere - quickly 💩
+That's a part of our immensely civilized, human-design-doing.
+We did it to ourselves.
+And continue to do so.
+Because we're just that smart.
+Partly because, even after all these years, web browsers still suck.
+Quality just isn't a priority anymore.
+While everything continues going nowhere - quicker than ever!

 <!--